hostmaster/ansible-digitalocean-bootstrap/README.md

-This is an Ansible playbook to create and bootstrap a brand new DigitalOcean virtual server.
+This is an [Ansible](http://ansible.com) playbook to bootstrap a brand new DigitalOcean virtual server.

 Tested With Ubuntu LTS 12.04 32bit

-Be aware this playbook is not idempotent at least the part which in charge of droplet creation.
+Please *be aware* this playbook is *not* [idempotent](http://docs.ansible.com/glossary.html#idempotency) at least the part which in charge of droplet creation.
 So if you run it twice you will get two droplets.

 # Setup
 Just run `sudo pip install -r requirements.txt` and following packages will be installed
 ```
-ansible 1.6 (git)
+ansible
 dopy python module
 passlib python module
 ```
-Ansible 1.6 (development) is required for this playbook, `ufw` and `debconf` modules are not available in stable version yet.
+Ansible 1.6 or higher is required for this playbook, `ufw` and `debconf` modules are not available in earlier versions.

 # Initial configuration
 You should know you `Client ID` and `API key` from you Digital Ocean [account](https://cloud.digitalocean.com/droplets)